 If you’re actively trying to confront your depression but are waiting to somehow be magically motivated to change, nothing will happen.
 You have to make yourself do the things that are likely to help, even when you don’t have a lot of energy or even hope.
 It’s tough.
 But putting motivation before action is putting the cart before the horse.

 Afterwards, you’ll be enjoying the benefits of walking a mile, swimming a lap, or making yourself get out of bed.
 Whether it’s getting dressed for the day, or calling an old friend whose friendship you’ve let slip, action creates motivation.

 Kate fought me tooth and nail over the importance of exercise in managing her depression.
 Then one day, after a couple of years struggling with suicidal thoughts, she came in.
 “Well, I made myself put on a bathing suit and get into the pool.
 And it really helped.
 I’ve always loved to swim and suddenly, I found myself energized.
 I have to get up really early to get it done and I still have to make myself go sometimes, but after it’s over, I feel so much better.”

 Getting regular physical exercise didn’t “cure” Kate, but it helped a lot.
 Just as importantly, it gave her a sense of control and a sense of hope-– when her depression seemed unmanageable.

 Discounting small changes.

-Healing usually involves a cumulative effect of many small changes.
+Healing comes from the cumulative effect of many small changes.
 I wish I had a nickel for every time a patient had said, “This isn’t really a big deal, but yesterday I….”
-Any change, any risk is a big deal.
-Because you’re confronting your depression or anxiety in small ways.
+Any change, any risk is a big deal, because you’re confronting your depression or anxiety in small ways.
 Those changes add up.